OpenPrinting/openprinting.github.io/_posts/2023-06-29-OpenPrinting News - June 2023.md

 Wed-Fri

-I will also be at the booth for some time and will be able to demo recent work on printing and scanning.
+I will also be at the booth for some time and will be able to demo recent work on printing and scanning, and also help you preparing your laptop for the Snap workshop.

 ## Ubuntu Summit 2023 in Riga